-- Unexpected disturbances occurring during the crediting period (e.g. due to fire, pests or disease outbreaks), affecting differently different parts of an originally homogeneous stratum or stand; - Forest management (cleaning, planting, thinning, harvesting, coppicing, re-replanting) may be implemented at different intensities, dates and spatial locations than originally planned in the PDD. - Land not yet under the control of the project participant at the start of the project activity may be selected among pre-identified candidate areas and included in the project boundary; - Two different strata may be similar enough to allow their merging into one stratum.
+- Unexpected disturbances occurring during the crediting period (e.g. due to fire, pests or disease outbreaks), affecting differently different parts of an originally homogeneous stratum or stand; - Forest management (cleaning, planting, thinning, harvesting, coppicing, re-replanting) may be implemented at different intensities, dates and spatial locations than originally planned in the PDD; - Eligible land areas as defined in the AR-CDM-PDD not yet under the control of the project participant at the start of the project activity have become under the control of the project participants (see Section II.1, point b); - Two different strata may be similar enough to allow their merging into one stratum.

-If one of the above occurs, ex-post stratification is required.
+If one of the above occurs, ex-post stratification may be required.
 The possible need for ex-post stratification shall be evaluated at each monitoring event and changes in the strata should be reported to the DOE for verification.

 Monitoring of strata and stand boundaries shall be done preferably using a Geographical Information System (GIS) which allows for integrating data from different sources (including GPS coordinates and Remote Sensing data).
-The monitoring of strata and stand boundaries is critical for a transparent and verifiable monitoring of the variable A{ikt} (area of stratum i, stand model k, at time t), which is of outmost importance for an accurate and precise calculation of net anthropogenic GHG removals by sinks.
+The monitoring of strata and stand boundaries is critical for a transparent and verifiable monitoring of the variable $A{ikt}$ (area of stratum i, stand model k, at time t), which is of outmost importance for an accurate and precise calculation of net anthropogenic GHG removals by sinks.